tarakbluru/TeZ/README.md

 Ex 2: if target is +2000, pnl touches/goes above +2000, position is squared off.

-Ex 3: if move 2 cost is 500, then system waits for mtm to cross 500.
+Ex 3: if move to cost is 500, then system waits for mtm to cross 500.
 Once the price crosses this and then retraces back to 0, then position is squared off.

 Ex 4: if Trail after is 1000 and trail by is 200.
 Once the Trail after level is crossed,  and profits retraces to 800,